 If you’ve ever been a bridesmaid and shopped for a bridesmaid dress at a salon, you’ve heard chatter about dye lots—and what you’ve heard has probably varied a lot.
 “Most fabrics used for bridesmaid dresses (such as polyester chiffon, tulle, or mesh) are spun in a neutral ‘greige’ color,” says Grace Lee, founder and CEO of Birdy Grey.
 “The bulk fabric is then dyed in large batches (we're talking hundreds of yards at a time!) according to a specific color formulation.
-The vat that the fabric is dyed is assigned a unique code called a dye lot.”
+The vat that the fabric is dyed in is assigned a unique code called a dye lot.”

 What Is a Dye Lot?

-A dye lot is a record or code indicating a fabric or trim was dyed or colored in the same dye vat.
-The code, oftentimes numeric, is used to identify the batch that it came from and every batch is assigned a different dye lot code.
+A dye lot is a record or code indicating what dye vat a fabric or trim was colored in.
+The code, oftentimes numeric, is used to identify the batch that it came from, and every batch is assigned a different dye lot code.

 Some salons insist it’s the only way to ensure those colored frocks match perfectly.
 Some brides care and will insist that their bridesmaids all order their dresses at the same time and through the same salon.
 And some might just choose a dress and a color, then let you shop around to find your size and a price that makes you comfortable (hello, resale sites and sample sales!).

 So the question is, do dye lots really matter, and is it something brides need to add to their list of things to worry about?
 We spoke to experts from some of the top bridesmaid dress companies to get the low-down on dye lots and the steps you can take to ensure a beautifully coordinated bridal party.

 Why Dye Lots Matter